eduardovalero/Fantasy-football-analytics/readme.md

 # 1. Objective
 This project consists of a web application whose objective is twofold:
 - to analyze a Fantasy Football league (transfers, points, player scores, etc).
-- to provide advances statistics for player analysis via multitple chart types and tables.
+- to provide advanced statistics for player analysis via multitple chart types and tables.

 # 2. Design
 The web application is designed as a four element body: